0x3F3F/0x3F3F.github.io/README.md

 # Iains CV Jekyll Theme

+I'm hosting my website on git! iainbenson.com pointing to these pages.

 Iains CV Jekyll Theme is a free responsive Jekyll theme, forked from  [personal-jekyll-theme](https://panossakkos.github.io/personal-jekyll-theme/).
 I've updated add my personal info in and to remove the centre justification which I didn't much like and probably one or two other bit'n'bobs.